PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Limitations of Existing Methods and Our Geometric Motivation

 \paragraph{The Geometry of Anisotropy.} An embedding space is said to be \textbf{isotropic} if its features are, on average, uniformly distributed in all directions from the origin.
 For a zero-mean feature set $\mathcal{X} = \{\mathbf{x}_i\}$, this property is formally defined by a covariance matrix proportional to the identity matrix, $\mathbb{E}[\mathbf{x}\mathbf{x}^\top] \propto \mathbf{I}$.
 Such a space leverages its full dimensionality to represent concepts.
 In stark contrast, an \textbf{anisotropic} space is characterized by a non-uniform, biased distribution.

 \textbf{Low Effective Rank and Representation Degeneration.} A complementary perspective comes from singular value decomposition (SVD).
 In an anisotropic space, the singular value spectrum of the centered feature matrix exhibits a sharp, steep decay.
 As illustrated in Figure~\ref{fig:miu}, a few dominant singular values capture most of the data's variance, while the rest are negligible.
 This indicates a \textbf{low effective rank}~\citep{arora-etal-2016-latent}, meaning the representation fails to utilize the full capacity of its embedding dimensions.
-This phenomenon, often called \textbf{representation degeneration}, is prevalent in modern architectures, including those trained with contrastive objectives like CLIP~\citep{radford2021learning, wang2020understanding}.
+This phenomenon, often called \textbf{representation degeneration}, is prevalent in modern architectures, including those trained with contrastive objectives like CLIP~\citep{radford2021learning}.

-\paragraph{Implications for Data Selection.} This unaddressed geometric flaw directly explains the failures of prior art.
-Because simple and efficient geometric metrics (e.g., cosine similarity, farthest-point sampling) are rendered useless by anisotropy, existing methods are forced to adopt computationally expensive proxies to approximate "true" semantic value.
+\paragraph{Implications for Data Selection.} This unaddressed geometric flaw helps explain the practical limitations of prior art.
+Because simple and efficient geometric metrics (e.g., cosine similarity, farthest-point sampling) become unreliable under strong anisotropy, many existing methods turn to more expensive proxy signals to approximate semantic value.
 Training-Based methods pay a heavy price in computation to derive signals from the model's dynamics, while Proxy-Based methods introduce potential biases from an external scorer.
-Both are, in effect, paying a high computational "tax" for failing to first correct the geometry of the space itself.
+Both are, in effect, paying a high computational "tax" for not first correcting the geometry of the space itself.
 Our work is motivated by the insight that by directly diagnosing and correcting this anisotropy, we can unlock a far more efficient and principled path to data selection that operates on the intrinsic, geometrically-sound structure of the data.